StudioEtrange/mambo/pool/image/docker-nzbtomedia/README.md

 | `-e ERASE=1` | will remove existing install from /app/VERSION #optional |
 | `-e TZ=Europe/London` | Specify a timezone to use EG Europe/London. |
 | `-v /app` | Local path for nzbtomedia files. nzbtomediafiles will be isntalled in /app/VERSION |

 &nbsp;
+## Umask for running applications

+For all of our images we provide the ability to override the default umask settings for services started within the containers using the optional `-e UMASK=022` setting.
+Keep in mind umask is not chmod it subtracts from permissions based on it's value it does not add.
+Please read up [here](https://en.wikipedia.org/wiki/Umask) before asking for support.

+&nbsp;
 ## User / Group Identifiers